A．In September 2007, The Daimaru, Inc. and Matsuzakaya Holdings Co., Ltd. managed integration and established J. Front

 A．J. Front Retailing is a retail group that mainly operates department store business.

-The Group operates 19 department stores in Sapporo, Tokyo, Shizuoka, Nagoya, Kyoto, Osaka, Hakata and other major cities in Japan and their sales account for approximately 66% of the Group’s total sales.
-In addition to department store business, the Group operates the Parco Business, the Real Estate Business, the Credit and Finance Business, the design and construction business, the staffing business, the wholesale business and others.
+The Group operates 18 department stores* in Sapporo, Tokyo, Shizuoka, Nagoya, Kyoto, Osaka, Kobe, Hakata and other major cities in Japan and their sales account for approximately 66% of the Group’s total sales.
+In addition to the Department Store Business, the Group operates the Parco Business, the Real Estate Business, the Credit and Finance Business, the design and construction business, the staffing business, the wholesale business and others.

 Please refer to ”Line of Business” on this site for details.

 A．Under a holding company structure, J. Front Retailing Group will make its existing businesses including department store business and Parco business more competitive and profitable by optimizing and making an effective use of management resources including the store networks and customer bases of Daimaru, Matsuzakaya and Parco as well as responding appropriately to changing times and through maximum customer satisfaction and thoroughly efficient management.
-In addition, with the aim of realizing the new Group Vision “Create and Bring to Life ‘New Happiness,’” we will restructure our business portfolio by allocating resources to areas with greater potential so that it consists of highly competitive and profitable businesses in a balanced manner, by allocating resources to areas with higher potential in an effort to achieve our vision of establishing the status of leading retail company in Japan both in quality and quantity.
+In addition, with the aim of realizing the new Group Vision “Create and Bring to Life ‘New Happiness,’” we will restructure our business portfolio by allocating resources to areas with greater potential so that it consists of highly competitive and profitable businesses in a balanced manner.

 Please see ”Major Performance Indicators” on this site for changes in major performance indicators.